Ephesians 1:1-2

 God's people are saints in Christ who live under grace and peace from the Father and the Son.

-1 Paul, an apostle of Christ Jesus through the will of God, to the saints who are at Ephesus, and the faithful in Christ Jesus:
+1 Paul, an apostle of Christ Jesus by the will of God, To the saints in Ephesus, the faithful in Christ Jesus:

 God's people are saints in Christ who live under grace and peace from the Father and the Son.